IT Training

 Windows Autopilot

-Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them ready for production use minutes after you bought them from the vendor.
+Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them

 • Windows Autopilot Overview